nicor88/go-getting-started/README.md

 ## Initialize
 <pre>
-export GO111MODULE=on
+# tells go to be the root of the project
-go mod init
+go mod init github.com/nicor88/go-getting-started
 </pre>

+## Notes